RULES OF THE SENATE

 20-1 Messages shall be sent to the House by the Assistant Chief Clerk, Sergeant-at-arms or any Messenger designated by the Chief Clerk, the Chief Clerk having previously endorsed the final determination of the Senate thereon.
 [Ref: Mason's § 763]

-21-1 No person other than members and officers of the Senate and House and legislative staff shall be admitted within the bar of the Senate, except by special invitation on the part of the Senate or President thereof; but a majority may authorize the President to have the Senate cleared of all such persons.
+21-1 No person not a member or officer of the Senate or member or officer of the House shall be admitted within the bar of the Senate, except by special invitation on the part of the Senate or President thereof; but a majority may authorize the President to have the Senate cleared of all such persons.
 [Ref: Mason's § 705]

 INTERRUPTIONS TO BUSINESS